xrdocs/design/_blogs/2019-12-10-cst-implementation-guide-convert.md

 topology to Segment Routing Path Computation Element (SR-PCEs).
 Each SR-PCE has full visibility of the entire inter-domain network.

-Each IS-IS process in the network requires a unique instance-id to identify itself to the PCE.
+**Note:** Each IS-IS process in the network requires a unique instance-id to identify itself to the PCE.
-{: .notice--warning}

 ![](http://xrdocs.io/design/images/cmfi/image5.png)